 The event has been a long-standing tradition, but it was not until 2009 that it officially began as an initiative to raise money and awareness for cancer.
 It was organized by the Hill family who’s eight children lost their father, Matthew Hill, in 2007 to colon cancer.
 Together these siblings created the No-Shave November 501(c)(3).

 As is tradition, the No-Shave November campaign is as simple as it sounds with participants encouraged to not shave during the month of November as a way to raise awareness for cancer with the main goal of using facial hair to spark conversation.
-The organization has raised over half of a million dollars this year so far.
+The organization has already raised over $300,00 dollars this year so far.

 Is this event only for colon cancer awareness?